Filovent yacht charter agency

 Return on board to Fetesti Cernavoda.
 Evening dance on board.

-Optional services: Guided tour of Bucharest, see+
+Optional services: Day trip to Bucharest, see+

 Breakfast